polyvi/xface-cli/README.md

-# cordova-cli
+﻿# xface-cli

-> The command line tool to build, deploy and manage [Cordova](http://cordova.io)-based applications.
+> The command line tool to build, deploy and manage [xFace](http://polyvi.github.io/openxface/)-based applications.

-[Apache Cordova](http://cordova.io) allows for building native mobile applications using HTML, CSS and JavaScript.
-This tool helps with management of multi-platform Cordova applications as well as Cordova plugin integration.
+[xFace](http://polyvi.github.io/openxface/) allows for building native mobile applications using HTML, CSS and JavaScript.
+This tool helps with management of multi-platform xFace applications as well as xFace plugin integration.

-Check out the [Getting Started guides](http://cordova.apache.org/docs/en/edge/guide_getting-started_index.md.html#Getting%20Started%20Guides) for more details on how to work with Cordova sub-projects.
+Check out the [Getting Started guides](http://polyvi.github.io/openxface/) for more details on how to work with xFace sub-projects.

 # Supported Platforms